- Model Standards of Practice for Pharmacists

 Medical directives identify the health care professionals authorized by the order (e.g. all pharmacists at the Long River Family Health Team).

-An Interprofessional Guide on the Use of Orders, Directives and Delegation for Regulated Health Professionals in Ontario which contains templates for assessing performance readiness, developing a medical directive and education and competence assurance plan, and additional tools to assist with delegation.
-Members are encouraged to review the FHRCO guide and utilize the templates when developing a medical directive.
-In addition, FHRCO lists all controlled acts defined under the RHPA along with the health professionals authorized to perform each act.
+The Health Profession Regulators of Ontario (HPRO) has developed An Interprofessional Guide on the Use of Orders, Directives and Delegation for Regulated Health Professionals in Ontario which contains templates for assessing performance readiness, developing a medical directive and education and competence assurance plan, and additional tools to assist with delegation.
+Members are encouraged to review the HPRO guide and utilize the templates when developing a medical directive.

 Accepting a Delegated Act or Procedure